 When you are coaching Sales Wolves.

-Sales coaching for salespeople who do not fit the sales action-arrangement-chalk-1374548role is the equivalent of putting lipstick on a pig.
+Sales coaching for salespeople who do not fit the sales role is the equivalent of putting lipstick on a pig.
 It is not effective and a waste of time, energy, and resources.
 It is important to state again that sales coaching will never replace the importance of using a hiring scorecard and strategic hiring practices to assemble a team of Sales Wolves.

 When sales coaching is proactive.